parag-cv-ai/Intelligent-traffic-system/README.md

 # Architecture

 # Dataset
-The experiments were conducted on UVH-26 dataset [1].
+The experiments were conducted on UVH-26 dataset.
 The dataset contains 26,646 high resolution (1080p) images collected from 2,800 CCTV cameras as a part of Safe City initiative of Bengaluru.
 The dataset contains 14 classes of vehicles which are relevant to India.
-These are Cycle, 2-Wheeler (Motorcycle), 3-Wheeler (Auto- rickshaw), LCV (Light Commercial Vehicles), Van, Tempo-traveller, Hatchback, Sedan, SUV, MUV, Mini-bus, Bus, Truck and Other.
+These are Cycle, 2-Wheeler (Motorcycle), 3-Wheeler (Auto-rickshaw), LCV (Light Commercial Vehicles), Van, Tempo-traveller, Hatchback, Sedan, SUV, MUV, Mini-bus, Bus, Truck and Other.
 Each frame is stored as an RGB image of 1920 × 1080 pixels with a small part at lower resolution.
 The collection includes different traffic scenarios, such as freeways, urban roads, intersections, congestion scenarios, different illuminations, and scenes with high occlusion.

 # Pipeline
 Data → Preprocessing → YOLO → Tracking → Analytics → API